Generic Name: carbidopa (kar bi DOE pa)

 While using this medicine, you may need frequent blood tests.
 Your heart, kidney function, and liver function may also need to be checked.

-It may take up to several weeks of using carbidopa with levodopa before your symptoms improve.
+It may take up to several weeks of using Lodosyn with levodopa before your symptoms improve.
 For best results, keep using the medication as directed.
 Talk with your doctor if your symptoms do not improve after a few weeks of treatment.
 Also tell your doctor if the effects of this medication seem to wear off quickly in between doses.

 Store at room temperature away from moisture and heat.